Articles of Incorporation and Rules

 (Observers)

-Article 13 The Chairman of the Representative Election Management Committee may appoint an observer from among the members who have the right to vote, as necessary, during voting and vote counting.
+Article 13 The Chairman of the General Assembly Election Committee may, as necessary during voting and vote counting, appoint observers from among the union members who have the right to vote.

 2. Candidates may appoint observers for the voting from among those who have the right to vote.
 However, candidates themselves may not serve as observers for the voting

-Article 14 When the winners are determined, the chairman of the representative election management committee will notify the winners and publicly announce the winners' constituencies and names.
+Article 14 When the winners have been determined, the Chairman of the General Assembly Election Committee shall notify the winners of this fact and announce the winners' electoral districts and names.

 (Appointment)

-Article 15 The successful candidate will assume the position of representative upon the announcement pursuant to the preceding article.
+Article 15 The elected person shall assume the position of representative when the public notice is issued pursuant to the preceding article.

 2. If a representative who has been appointed resigns or loses his/her qualifications, the next person in line shall be elected